Launch Your Pharmacy Career with a PharmD from ACPHS

 Applications must be submitted online through the Pharmacy College Application Service (PharmCAS) by the appropriate deadlines.

-• June 20, 2026 – Deadline for all application documents to be submitted to PharmCas
+• June 30, 2027 – Final deadline for all application materials to be submitted to PharmCAS

 The Pharmacy Admissions Committee will review applications on a rolling basis as they are submitted, and will invite qualified applicants to proceed to the next step in the process of attending an interview over Zoom.
 Applicants will then receive their final admissions decision within one to two weeks of the interview.